TheDanishMexican/booking_system/README.md

 Or directly from your IDE if it supports Maven.
 ### Test Data

-Some test data is automatically inserted on application startup.
+Test data is automatically inserted on application startup.
 This is handled by the `DataInit` class located in the `config` package.

 For each of the 3 test admins, the following is created:
 - 2 services: *Private Session* and *Group Session*
 - For each service, 7 timeslots are created — one for each of the next 7 days, starting from **tomorrow**
 - 2 Bookings

-This ensures that when the app is launched, the calendar will show upcoming sessions that are always fresh and intuitive to test.

 You can log in using one of the predefined admins: